roof-on-a-house/roof-on-a-house/README.md

 <details>
  <summary> Michael Afton IRL - TransCharacter </summary>

  **I am anti harmful TransIDs** (*EX.
-TransRace, TransAbled, TransAge*), I do not believe TransIDs belong under the Queer umbrella or in LGBTQ+ spaces.
+TransRace, TransAbled, TransAge*).
+I do not believe any TransIDs belong under the Queer umbrella or in LGBTQ+ spaces.
 I use the label TransCharacter because it best describes how I feel and who I want to be as a person, but I do not believe it is or should be a Queer identity. *I have the same opinion for paraphilias, including objectophilia.*

 </details>